-When faced with the possibility of an STD, many people wonder, can STDs go away on their own?
-Typically, people are hopeful that STDs will clear up on their own because they want to avoid getting tested and everything that goes with it: the embarrassment of going to a clinic or your doctor, the hassle of getting a prescription or broaching the subject with your partner.
+Can STDs go away on their own?
+People may hope that STDs will clear up on their own because they want to avoid getting tested and everything that goes with it: the embarrassment of going to a clinic or your doctor, the hassle of getting a prescription, and broaching the subject with your partner.

-Unfortunately, more often than not, the reality is that most STDs will not clear up on their own, and many get worse the longer they go without being treated, causing increasingly more harm to your health.
-To go into why and how to treat different STDs, let’s first break them down into their three main categories: bacterial, parasitic and viral.
+Contrary to popular STD myths, most STDs will not clear up on their own, and many get worse the longer they go without being treated, causing more and more harm to your health.
+To go into why and how to treat different STDs, let’s first break them down into their three main categories: bacterial, parasitic, and viral.

-Some people who contract hepatitis will clear the virus from their system without any treatment.
-People whose immune systems don’t clear the virus develop chronic hepatitis, in which the virus will come back years later and can cause other infections of the liver, liver disease and even liver cancer.
+Some people who contract hepatitis B or C will clear the virus from their system without any treatment.
+People whose immune systems don’t clear the virus develop chronic hepatitis, in which the virus later causes liver disease and even liver cancer.

-There are more than 100 strains of HPV, and while some strains do clear up on their own a few years after contracting the virus, others do not go away.
-Certain strains of HPV don’t go away and can cause genital warts or certain kinds of cancers, so early detection of the virus is crucial for any possible treatment.
+There are more than 150 strains of HPV, and many do clear up on their own without causing any symptoms.
+However, other strains of HPV don’t go away and can cause genital warts or certain kinds of cancer.

-As for HIV and herpes, as we mentioned above, there is no known cure for either of these STDs.
-However, while these STDs are incurable, that doesn’t mean you shouldn’t go to the doctor or seek a diagnosis or treatment as soon as possible.
+As for HIV and herpes, there is no known cure for either of these STDs.
+However, while they are incurable, that doesn’t mean you shouldn’t go to the doctor or seek a diagnosis or treatment as soon as possible.
 With both of these STDs, early detection and treatment are essential.
-While you won’t be prescribed medication to cure these STDs, there is treatment available to help manage symptoms and mitigate the effects of each virus.
-Antiviral medication for herpes can help lessen the severity and duration of outbreaks, which can not only increase comfort for the person infected with herpes, but can also reduce the risk of transmitting the virus to a partner.
+Antiviral medication for herpes can lessen the severity and duration of outbreaks, increasing comfort for the person infected with herpes, and reducing the risk of transmitting the virus to a partner.
 Antiviral medication given to people infected with HIV significantly reduces the complications of the infection, reduces the likelihood of spreading the disease to a partner, delays the onset of AIDS, and lengthens lifespan to near-normal.

-Because STDs are so often asymptomatic, it’s important to remember that the absence of symptoms does not always mean that an infection isn’t present.
-At the same time, if you experience symptoms related to an STD and the symptoms eventually go away, this doesn’t mean the STD has also gone away.
-This is still important to remember if you’re currently taking medicine to get rid of the STD.
-Many people will stop taking the medication they’ve been prescribed for treatment as soon as their symptoms clear up, but it’s important to finish whatever course of medication has been prescribed by the doctor.
-Not finishing a course of antibiotics can prevent the infection from going away and can even contribute to more antibiotic resistant strains of the infection, making it more difficult to cure in the future.
+Because STDs are often asymptomatic, it’s important to remember that the absence of symptoms does not mean that an infection isn’t present.
+Similarly, if you experience symptoms related to an STD and the symptoms eventually go away, this doesn’t mean the STD has gone away.
+This is also important to remember even if you’re receiving STD treatment.
+Many people will stop taking the medication they’ve been prescribed as soon as their symptoms clear up, but it’s important to finish whatever course of medication has been prescribed by the doctor.
+Not finishing a course of antibiotics can prevent the infection from going away and can contribute to more antibiotic-resistant strains of the infection, making it more difficult to cure in the future.